CodeRedDev/WordUp/README.md

 }
 ```

-As `UriUtils.getUriForWord()` might do some I/O action it should be called asynchronously.
+As `UriUtils.getUriForWord(Context, Word)` might do some I/O action it should be called asynchronously.

 ### Saving words OR setting words as system sound